cognitedata/cognite-sdk-js/CONTRIBUTING.md

 use a squash merge (not rebase+ff).
 Otherwise GitHub will ignore the empty PR.

-Also, keep in mind that the `[release]` commit has to be the HEAD of main, and Github Action only runs on the HEAD.
+Also, keep in mind that the `[release]` commit has to be the HEAD of master, and Github Action only runs on the HEAD.
 If HEAD has changed by the time the versioning happens, Github Action will fail.

+In order to perform a major release by merging a release candidate branch to master by keeping the same major version in release candidate version.

+- Create a PR from release-* to master
+- Make a PR title and the message when merging to be ` chore(): details [release]`
+- The release tag is to trigger the release of the package.

 ## Patching older major versions